atahirxd/Tech-Info-Webpage/README.md

 # Tech-Info-Webpage
-A HTML/CSS based ICT project from my freshmen year.
-Topic chosen was Human Computer Interaction.
-The theme was to build a tech info webpage.
+This was an HTML/CSS based ICT project from my freshman year.
+One tech-based topic was to be chosen and a webpage was to be built upon it.
+Topic chosen by me was Human Computer Interaction | Remember to add photos in the same folder as the .html and .css files.